kids-first/kf-rnaseq-workflow/README.md

 In this workflow, annoFuse performs standardization of StarFusion and arriba output files to retain information regarding fused genes, breakpoints, reading frame information as well as annotation from FusionAnnotator, output format description [here](https://github.com/d3b-center/annoFuse/wiki#1-standardize-calls-from-fusion-callers-to-retain-information-regarding-fused-genesbreakpoints-reading-frame-information-as-well-as-annotation-from-fusionannotator)
 .
 Basic artifact filtering to remove fusions among gene paralogs, conjoined genes and fused genes found in normal samples is also performed by filtering fusions annotated by [FusionAnnotator](https://github.com/d3b-center/FusionAnnotator) with "GTEx_Recurrent|DGD_PARALOGS|Normal|BodyMap|ConjoinG".
  Each fusion call needs at least one junction reads support to be retained as true call.
  Additionally, if a fusion call has large number of spanning fragment reads compared to junction reads (spanning fragment minus junction read greater than ten), we remove these calls as potential false positives.
+An expression based filter is also applied, requiring a min FPKM value of 1 for the fusion genes in question.
- Please refer to [annoFuse](https://github.com/d3b-center/annoFuse) R package for additional applications like expression based filtering and putative oncogene annotations.
+ Please refer to [annoFuse](https://github.com/d3b-center/annoFuse) R package for additional applications like putative oncogene annotations.

 ## Usage